Node.js Configuration

 You can activate Node.js from Webhosting L in konsoleH.
 Log in, select a domain, and click on "Services; Node.js configuration" on the left.
 Then you can activate Node.js on the right with the red button.

-Please note: All other web applications (such as PHP or HTML applications) will be deactivated when Node.js is activated!
+Please note that all other web applications (such as PHP or HTML applications) will be deactivated when you activate Node.js for the selected domain.
+The konsoleH menu is for running your Node.js web application permanently and making it accessible via your domain.

 Node.js configuration